 And in order to effectively heal itself and regain lost movement, you need to repeat your rehab exercises over and over.

-This repetition helps reinforce the new pathways in your mind.
+This massed practice helps reinforce the new pathways in your mind.

 Consistency delivers double benefits: It helps you regain lost movement and develop a habit of doing your rehab exercises.